Magic Quadrant for Marketing Resource Management

-Buyers should carefully evaluate their deployment options (on-premises, hosted and on demand), because options are expanding, thus impacting the value propositions of different product lines.
-We expect to continue to see new entrants in the MRM market, but expect the pace of consolidation to increase over the next two years.
+Buyers should carefully evaluate their deployment options (on-premises, hosted and on-demand), because options are expanding, thus impacting the value propositions of different product lines.
+We expect to continue to see new entrants in the MRM market, but expect the pace of consolidation to increase during the next two years.
 Vendors, particularly those with less than $15 million in revenue, may not survive and are increasingly likely to be acquired by larger players.
-We expect about half of these smaller players to be acquired or go out of business over the next three years.
+We expect about half of these smaller players to be acquired or go out of business during the next three years.

 There are a number of changes in this particular MRM Magic Quadrant in terms of vendor positions.
 These positions cannot be compared with last year's positions.
 The changes are due to the following: